josefsbreakfast/Polaris-Protocol/Letters_to_Stars/🪻_take_me_home.md

 i want to feel what freedom feels like.

-i want to waste it in my mouth.
+i want to taste it in my mouth.

 i want to feel the blood pool in my capillary beds.